 Pests and Diseases of Poppies

 While poppies are pretty tough things they are susceptible to a range of rots and mildews.
 This can mostly be avoided by always planting in free draining soil and having good air circulation around the plants.
-If powdery mildew becomes a problem then spray with eco-fungicide at the first sign of disease.
+If powdery mildew strikes then spray with an organic fungicide.